North Fork, California: Lumber industry

 Logging in eastern Madera County declined sharply during the Great Depression, and the Sugar Pine Lumber Company, operating in the mountains above North Fork, shut down in 1933.

 In 1941, the Associated Box and Lumber Company purchased 135 acre of land and moved its operations from Bieber to North Fork the following year.
 The mill began operating in 1942 and processed its first log on April 1, 1943.
 In its first year it produced about nine million board feet of lumber, primarily from ponderosa pine, sugar pine, lodgepole pine, and incense cedar.

 By 1951, North Fork's population exceeded 2,000, and the mill employed more than 130 workers.
 The facility included a sawmill, planing mill, storage areas, workshops, and company housing for employees.

 In 1985, Ron Yanke acquired the operation, renaming it South Fork Timber Industries.
 From 1985 to 1991 the mill averaged 143 million board feet of lumber annually.
 A cogeneration plant was added in 1986 to generate electricity from sawdust, with surplus power sold to utilities.

 Reduced forest yields in the early 1990s, combined with higher costs, led to layoffs beginning in 1991.
 The mill closed on February 25, 1994.

 Economy

-Until 1996, the timber industry was the backbone of North Fork's economy, with the local lumber mill serving as the town's main source of livelihood.
+North Fork's economy was historically dominated by logging and lumber manufacturing.
+The community's last major sawmill, South Fork Timber Industries, closed in 1994, ending one of the town's principal sources of employment.
+The closure had a substantial effect on the local economy; by 2001, High Country News reported that North Fork had lost a number of businesses and services and that many residents were commuting to Fresno or Madera for work.

-Employment in North Fork is distinct, with 20.9% of its workforce employed in local, state, and federal government roles, a proportion that surpasses California's 14.2%.
-However, the overall employment rate in North Fork stands at 34.3%, significantly lower than the state's 60.0%.
+The North Fork Community Development Council was established in 1994 and later undertook redevelopment of the former 135-acre mill site for new economic and community uses.

-The US Forest Service Crane Valley Hotshots, a crew of wildland firefighters, remain based in North Fork.
+The United States Forest Service remains a local employer and maintains operations in North Fork, including the Crane Valley Hotshots.

-Arts and culture
+Culture and landmarks

-The Sierra Mono Museum in North Fork preserves and interprets the history and culture of the Mono people.
-North Fork is also the starting point of the Sierra Vista Scenic Byway, a 100-mile route through the Sierra Nevada.
+The Sierra Mono Museum preserves and interprets the history and culture of the Mono people.
+North Fork is also the western starting point of the Sierra Vista Scenic Byway, a 100 mi route through the Sierra National Forest.
+The geographic center of California, as determined by a 1995 survey, is located about 7 mi from the community.